CodeHubOrg/codehuborg.github.io/_posts/2014-02-12-february-meetup-file-permissions.md

   $ cd mycms
 {% endhighlight %}

-Inside our cms we create an index file, a modules directory with two modules, and an upload director.
+Inside our cms we create an index file, a modules directory with two modules, and an upload directory.

 {% highlight bash %}
   $ touch index.html